sgorgun/linked-list-task-python/README.md

 <br/>

-Please use a template for the implementation (`tasks/linked_list:remove_values`).
+Please use the template `tasks/linked_list:remove_values` for the implementation.

-### Exercise 3: Reverse a given Linked List
+### Exercise 3: Reverse a given linked list

-Given the `head` of a linked list, reverse the list, and return the reversed list's head.
+Given the `head` of a linked list, reverse the list, and return the head of the reversed list.

 **Example 1:**